openframeworks/ofSite/_documentation/addons/ofxOpenCv/ofxCvImage.markdown

-Copy a ofxCvFloatImage into the current ofxCvImage.
+Copy the image data ofxCvFloatImage into the ofxCvImage instance.